Location: London, Earth, United Commonwealth of Colonies

 “The Commonwealth had no contact with the Star Kingdom until a decade ago when we first started to expand into the York Sector.
 So for hundreds of years the Star Kingdom has lived in solitude without any external galactic influence.
 It is quite remarkable.
 As such, we need to be careful of any interaction with them.
 They could swing the balance of power in the Sector.”

 Ben moved on to his next slide, which was a basic outline of the Star Kingdom.
 “The Star Kingdom primarily resides in a single habitable system.
 From our limited intelligence we know they have four habitable worlds within the Goldilocks Zone: Windsor, Buckingham, Holyroodhouse, and Hilsborough.
-Again, our intelligence is limited, but emission signatures show that the largest concentrations of population seem to be on Windsor and Buckingham, which are both roughly Earth-like worlds that required little terraforming, and seem to sustain several billion people a piece.
+Again, our intelligence is limited, but emission signatures show that the largest concentrations of population seem to be on Windsor and Buckingham, which are both roughly Earth-like worlds that required little terraforming, and seem to sustain a few billion people between them.
 Holyroodhouse is a moon around the system’s single gas giant, but is still fifty percent larger than Earth.
 Judging by the climate analysts suggest that this is primarily a harvest-world that provides most of the food for the Kingdom.
 Similarly, Hilsborough is a little too far in-system to sustain a large population.
 The planet is about the size of Mercury.
-We’re still estimating a few hundred million people living on the small planet, but intelligence is thinking more along the lines of military-industrial than regular civilian population centers.
+We’re still estimating a tens of millions living on the small planet, but intelligence is thinking more along the lines of military-industrial than regular civilian population centers.
 Cursory scans show a large heavy-metal concentration on the planet.”
 Ben zoomed out from the dimensions of the Star Kingdoms inhabited system to the light years surrounding it.